syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-options.md

 {% endtabs %}

-The following code example provides supporting methods
+The following code example shows GetEmployees method which is used to get data for mail merge.

 {% tabs %}